astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ### Protected Areas

-Kat extracted protected area data from CBI Protected Areas and TNC Secured Lands and merged them together.
+Kat Hoenke (SARP) extracted protected area data from CBI Protected Areas and TNC Secured Lands and merged them together.
 Kat later obtained a boundaries layer from USFS, and overlayed this over the top (11/4/2019).
 Because this causes multiple owner type polygons to occur in the same location, the `Preference` attribute is added, so that we can sort on ascending preference to assign the most appropriate ownership to a given barrier (nulls assigned arbitrary high value).

 ```
 ogr2ogr -t_srs "+proj=aea +lat_1=29.5 +lat_2=45.5 +lat_0=37.5 +lon_0=-96 +x_0=0 +y_0=0 +datum=NAD83 +units=m +no_defs" -sql "SELECT OwnerType as otype, OwnerName as owner, EasementHolderType as etype, Preference as sort from CBI_PADUS_NCED_TNC_USFS_Combine2019" ../intermediate/protected_areas.shp Protected_Areas_2019.gdb CBI_PADUS_NCED_TNC_USFS_Combine2019